freebasic/fbc/FreeBASIC/readme.txt

   o Marzec:
     - Wrote the SDL_bassgl, SDL_opengl, and SDL_key tests in the SDL directory.
     - Translated the first SDL headers (replaced by new ones since version 0.11b).
-    - Wrote the first file routines for the run-time library.
+    - Wrote the first file routines for the run-time library, later replaced.

   o Nek (dave[at]nodtveidt.net):
     - Translated the Windows API headers, integrating parts of fsw's work (later